eitangantz/griddlers_solver_app/README.md

 # griddlers_solver_app
-use python 3.7 and above.
+use python 3.7 or above.
 to run the app use the command: python griddlers_solver.py --input flower2.txt

 --input - the input file which contains the constraints for the griddler. i gave 3 input file examples.